-For those of you who are genuinely trying to make your relationship better each day, yay!
+So for those of you who are genuinely trying to make your relationship better each day, yay!
 You are a rockstar.
 And even if you aren’t the master of romance, I am sure there are plenty of big things you do for your relationship.
 You attend those tedious work events to impress your partner’s boss.
 You cook dinner every other night.
 You leave each other sweet notes.
 You talk each other up with your friends.
 You buy each other nice gifts for their birthday.

 …But what about the little things?

 Are you making a habit of building a solid relationship Monday through Friday?

 Here are five little things you are (probably) not doing that are ruining your relationship.
 Read through and see, does your relationship need some work?

 While this may seem like an obvious “duh” in every relationship, it’s not as common as you think.
 Staying present takes focus and energy – and it requires not zoning out, checking your phone, or daydreaming while being with your partner.
 As a counselor/coach, I practice it every single day with my clients.
 It’s a discipline that really does take practice.
 And while you don’t need to implement it into every daily interaction you have, if you’re not at least unleashing it for your relationship, you’re in trouble.

 Now…do you have to be present with your partner every second of every day?
 Of course not.
 Impossible.
 However, when your partner says something to you, even if it’s indirectly, that’s your cue.

 “Dang, I wonder if the Dodgers are going to pull this one off.”

 “Katie said we might hang out tonight.
 Not sure though.”